Cindy597/msan622/final-project/README.md

   ![IMAGE](Tech5.png)

   * Reason for choosing this technique (What I think the visualization excels at) :
-    The Heatmap and Small multiples shows historical sales trend of dresses, but managers are more interested in the future sales trend of dresses to set up price strategy.
+    The Heat map and Small multiples shows historical sales trend of dresses, but managers are more interested in the future sales trend of dresses to set up price strategy.
 The time series plot shows both actual and fitted sales based on Holt Winters time series model in different colors for comparison.
 Also, it provides predicted sales for future 10 days with green shadowed confidence interval..